 Surprise!
 You have more debt than you thought!

 One of the most important parts of getting a handle on your finances is keeping track of your debt.
 Unless you walk around with a literal suitcase of money, you are likely going to take on some debt at some point in your life.
-Debt is not inherently bad, after all.
-Sometimes taking on certain types of personal or installment loans is the only way many people are able to own a home or go to college.
+Taking on certain types of personal or installment loans is the only way many people are able to own a home or go to college.

 As long as you are always aware of your current and upcoming debts and are able to pay them, there should not be any problems.
 But some debts can catch you by surprise.
 Here are four types of unexpected debt that you should keep on your radar.